 The pride in his team is immediately apparent.
 “We’re all here for the same reason, and we’re all really proud of what we, together with Gordon, have created.” explains Matt.
 “The team isn’t just me or Jean-Claude [Ambassador at Restaurant Gordon Ramsay], it’s everyone, and it’s so important that each and every team member feels empowered by that.”

 Jean-Claude echoes this sentiment, “For me it is all about togetherness – us all going in the same direction and taking care of our guests.
 Every day is about showing that same passion and consistency, but also about having fun together and living our dreams in each service.”
-While for Senior Sous Chef Kim Ratcharoen it’s as simple as everyone “giving 110% to achieve the best that we can all be.”
+While for Head Chef Kim Ratcharoen it’s as simple as everyone “giving 110% to achieve the best that we can all be.”